Kaley Cuoco and Karl Cook Break Up After 3 Years of Marriage - E! Online

 They continued, "We have made this decision together through an immense amount of respect and consideration for one another and request that you do the same in understanding that we will not be sharing any additional details or commenting further."

-This marked the second marriage for Cuoco, who married Cook in 2018 in a glam ranch wedding.

-The two met in June 2016, a month after the actress finalized her divorce from first husband Ryan Sweeting following a 2015 split.
+Cuoco and Cook met in June 2016 after she finalized her divorce from Ryan Sweeting.
+Two years later, they wed in a glam ranch wedding.

-Following their marriage, Cuoco and Cook raised eyebrows by not living together until spring 2020, almost two years after their wedding.
-During the time they did not share a residence, the actress spent much time away filming and the two were also building a new home.

-"We're building our dream house," Cuoco told E!
-News in August 2019.
-"We're eventually going to be under the same roof forever."
+But their "I dos" didn't mean she was swept away off into a castle for a happily ever after.
+Rather, they duo decided not to live together.